-As Christians, we are called to stand up and speak out whenever we racism at work in our communities and in ourselves.
+As Christians, we are called to stand up and speak out whenever we see racism at work in our communities and in ourselves.
 But we can’t let those who are wandering blindly suck us in to their darkness.
-We are called to shine the light to help those whose hate has caused them to lose their way.
+We are called to shine the light to illuminate the path of hose whose hate has caused them to lose their way.

 Loud voices, light and love may be some of our best weapons against the sin that is racism.
 May we speak out loud, shine the light of Christ and share love in places and spaces where hate seems hell-bent in taking up residence.